Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: System Model

 where $\phi_{3dB}$ is the 3dB beamwidth of the receiver's antenna and $SLA=30$dB is the front-to-back ratio.
 The multiplicative antenna gain factor is denoted by $g_{3gpp}(\phi-\phi_0^{r})$.
 In this work, the direction of maximum gain $\phi_0^{r}$ is modeled as a discrete random variable with probability mass function (pmf) given by

 A representative example of $\phi_0^{r}$ is shown in Fig. 2, with $2^m = 4$ beams enabled at the UE.
-Unfortunately, performance analysis using the array pattern of (\ref{eq6}) may lead to extremely intractable analysis \cite{Approx}.
+Unfortunately, the use of the array pattern of (\ref{eq6}) may lead to extremely intractable analysis \cite{Approx}.
 For this reason, the array pattern is approximated by the two-branch expression given by \cite{Approx3gpp},

 where $g_{max}$ and $g_s$ are the multiplicative gain factors of $G_{max}$, and $G_s= G_{max}-SLA$, correspondingly, whereas $\phi_A=(\phi_{3dB}/2) \sqrt{(10/3) \log_{10}(g_{max}/g_s)}$.